Tennis

 A career record to be proud of so far

-Since debuting on the main ATP Tour in 2017, Berrettini has won seven career singles titles.
+Since debuting on the main ATP Tour in 2017, Berrettini has won 10 career singles titles.
 His first title came on clay in 2018 at the Swiss Open in Gstaad.
-Grass is a surface that suits him and four of his titles have come on grass.
-He's won the Wimbledon warm up tournament Queen’s Club twice, in 2021 and 2022.
+He's also won the Wimbledon warm-up tournament at the Queen’s Club twice, in 2021 and 2022.
 The other two grass tournaments wins came in Stuttgart in 2019 and 2022.
-There are also career wins on the clay in Budapest in 2019 and in Belgrade in 2021.
+There are also standout wins on the clay in Budapest in 2019 and in Belgrade in 2021.

-An ATP Masters title has so far excluded him through he reached his first Masters 1000 final at the Madrid Open in 2022, losing out to Alexander Zverev in three sets.
+An ATP Masters title has so far excluded him, though he reached his first Masters 1000 final at the Madrid Open in 2022, losing out to Alexander Zverev in three sets.

 04